Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video

-In this experiment, we transform each of the original videos from the PDD into 7 different forms of media: a transcript, an audio clip, a silent video, audio with subtitles, silent video with subtitles, video with audio, and video with audio and subtitles.
-As a result, there are 7 modality conditions, 32 unique speeches, and 224 unique stimuli.
-On the experiment website, the transcript appears as HTML text and the six other forms of media content appear in a video player.
+In Experiment 1, we transformed each of the original videos from the PDD into 7 different forms of media: a transcript, an audio clip, a silent video, audio with subtitles, silent video with subtitles, video with audio, and video with audio and subtitles.
+As a result, there were 7 modality conditions, 32 unique speeches, and 224 unique stimuli.
+In the digital experiment, the transcript appears as HTML text and the six other forms of media content appear in a video player.
 The audio clip shows a black screen in the video player and the audio clip with subtitles shows a black screen with subtitles at the bottom.
-Each participant encounters each political speech in only one modality.